Vivek Ranadivé: TIBCO

 In 1997, Ranadivé founded TIBCO Software Inc. with funding from Cisco and Reuters.

 Bow Capital

 In 2016, Ranadivé founded Bow Capital, an early-stage startup investment firm in partnership with the University of California Regents.
-Among their investments are Eversight, Workramp, Jerry.ai, and Flex.
+Among their investments are Skillit (platform), Eversight, Workramp, Jerry.ai, and Flex.

 NBA

 Golden State Warriors

 In 2010, Ranadivé became the co-owner and vice chairman of the Golden State Warriors, making him the first person of Indian descent to co-own an NBA franchise.

 Sacramento Kings

 On 21 March 2013, it was announced that Ranadivé had joined Ronald Burkle and Mark Mastrov to attempt to purchase the Sacramento Kings.
 In order for Ranadivé to purchase the Kings, he had to sell his share of the Golden State Warriors.
 On 16 May 2013, it was announced that the group reached an agreement with the Maloof family to purchase 65% of the Kings for approximately $348 million.
 The NBA approved the sale on 28 May.
 Ranadivé made waves in 2014 when he proposed a style of play that included his team keeping one player on offense the entire time, creating a 4-on-5 defense on the other end.

-Ranadivé has been criticized during his tenure as Kings owner and blamed for their lack of success on the court.